-Assigning Permissions to Another User Mailboxes via Office 365 Admin Center
+Assigning Permissions to Another User Mailboxes via Microsoft 365 Admin Center

-Now, that you know what permissions a user mailbox can assign to other user mailboxes, let us know the procedure:
+Now, that you know what permissions a user mailbox can assign to other user mailboxes, let us know the procedure to assign it.
+First we are going to perform it using the Microsoft 365 Admin Center interface.
+Here are the steps:

-- Log in to your Office 365 account and click Admin.
+- Log in to your Microsoft 365 account and click Admin.

 - Then, go to Users>Active Users.
 Double-click on any desired user and then under Mail Settings section, click Edit option against Mailbox permissions.